canjs/canjs/guides/getting-started-tutorial/web-service-communication.md

   },
 ```

-Let's see what's going on here:
+Let’s see what's going on here:
  - The first line in the getter function gets the `order`,
  - the second sets the `saveStatus` property on the component’s view model to whatever the `save` method on the `order` object returns, and
  - the third line returns `false` to stop the `form` element’s default submission behavior.